1958

 Fayette County TN Tent City for Evicted Voters (1959-1965)

-Fayette and Haywood Counties lie just east of Memphis and just north of Mississippi.
-They are "cotton counties," and in the 1950s Blacks outnumber whites 2 to 1.
+Fayette and Haywood Counties lie just east of Memphis and just north of the Mississippi state line.
+They're "cotton counties" and in the 1950s Blacks outnumber whites 2 to 1.
 Economically, culturally, and politically these two counties are more like Mississippi than Tennessee, but they are governed by Tennessee law.
-And unlike Mississippi, under Tennessee law, Blacks are eligible to vote, there is no literacy test, no poll tax, and no "grandfather clause."
+And unlike Mississippi, under Tennessee law Blacks are eligible to vote.
+There is no literacy test, no poll tax, and no "grandfather clause."

 In the late 1950s, Tennessee is still part of the "solid South," meaning that only Democrats are elected to office, so the real election is the Democratic Primary.
-The whites who control the Party in Fayette and Haywood counties prevent the newly registered Black voters from voting in the 1959 Democratic Primary for sheriff, judge, and other county offices because the primary is for "whites-only."
-In November of 1959, the U.S. Department of Justice files a lawsuit against the "white-only" primary under the Civil Rights Act of 1957.
+The whites who control the party in Fayette and Haywood counties prevent the newly registered Black voters from voting in the 1959 Democratic Primary for sheriff, judge, and other county offices because they rule that the primary is for "whites-only."
+The Civic Leagues and the U.S. Department of Justice files a lawsuit against the "white-only" primary under the Civil Rights Act of 1957.

-When a court overturns the "white-only" primary in April of 1960, the White Citizens Council distributes lists of Black voters (and some sympathetic whites) to merchants who refuse to sell the necessities of life (food, clothing, gasoline, etc.) to those on the blacklist.
+When a federal court overturns the "white-only" primary in April of 1960, the White Citizens Council distributes lists of Black voters and white sympathizers to merchants who refuse to sell them the necessities of life (food, clothing, gasoline, etc).
 White doctors withold medical treatment, wholesalers and distributors refuse to supply Black-owned stores, and insurance companies cancel policies.
 White landowners evict more than 400 Black sharecroppers — and bankers foreclose mortgages — to drive Black voters out of the two counties.

-Many of the dispossed move into tent encampments — known as "Freedom Villages" or "Tent Cities" — on land owned by Blacks using tents donated by an anonymous white merchant (his name kept secret to this day for his safety).
+Many of the dispossed move into a tent encampment — known as "Freedom Village" or "Tent City" — on land owned by Shepherd Towles, a Black farmer.
+The initial 14 tents are donated by an anonymous white merchant (his name kept secret to this day for his safety).
+A second Tent City is established on land owned by Gertrude Beasley.

 The NAACP organizes a national boycott of oil companies whose Tennessee stations are refusing to sell gas to Black voters.
 Gulf, Texaco, and others agree to sell gas to Blacks who desperately need fuel for their tractors and trips to Memphis to purchase food.